NamrataThakur/Large_Language_Model_From_Scratch_Implementation/Tokenization/Readme.md

-The folder contains from scratch implementation of Byte Pair Encoding to create the tokenizer for GPT 2 model.
+The folder contains from scratch modular implementation of Byte Pair Encoding to create the tokenizer for GPT 2 model.

+TO DO: BPE For GPT 4, SentencePiece